Aeircee/Aeircee/README.md

 # About Me:
-I'm a designer and a developer with 5+ years of experience in UI design and front-end coding.
+I'm a designer and a developer with 5+ years of experience in UI design and front-end Development.
 I build custom websites and platforms<br>from scratch.
 I use Next.js, TypeScript, and Tailwind CSS to bring ideas to life, especially focusing on interactive 3D web development

 ## Socials: